Some Frequently Asked Questions about the Fiver Challenge

-What if pupils cannot repay the Fivers?
+What if students cannot repay the Fivers?

 What happens with the profits made from the Fivers?

-It is up to pupils to choose whether they would like to donate or spend their profits.
+It is up to the pupils to choose whether they would like to donate or spend their profits.
 Lots of teams chose to donate their profits (or at least a portion of their profits) to local and national charities or causes that are important to their community or school.

 What support is available during the Challenge?

-The Fiver Team are dedicated to supporting schools and pupils throughout the Challenge.
+The Fiver Team are dedicated to supporting schools and students throughout the Challenge.
 If you need any help at any stage you can contact the team directly by emailing firstname.lastname@example.org or calling 07966 048074.

 Are there resources available to help prepare for the Challenge?

 There are lots of resources for teachers to use before and during the Challenge, including planning resources, details of competitions and videos that introduce the four weeks of Fiver.